scottgonzalez/github-request/README.md

 ### request(settings, data, callback)

+Performs a single request based on the provided settings.

 * `settings` (Object): Settings for the HTTPS request.
 * `data` (String): Data to pass for POST requests.
 * `callback` (`function( error, response, meta )`): A callback to invoke when the API call is complete.
   * `response` (Object): The parsed JSON response.
   * `meta` (Object): Metadata from the response headers.

+### requestAll(settings, callback)

+Performs a request based on the provided settings and then requests any additional paged content based on the response.
+Data from all pages are concatenated together and buffered until the last page of data has been retrieved.

+* `settings` (Object): Settings for the HTTPS request.
+* `callback` (`function( error, response, meta )`): A callback to invoke when all API calls are complete.
+  * `response` (Object): The parsed JSON response.
+  * `meta` (Object): Metadata from the headers of the *last* response.

+### Response Metadata

 The metadata provided contains information from the following headers: